cblauth/php-rest-api/README.md

 # PHP REST API

-## Running the application using docker
+## Running the application using Docker

 * Clone the repositry
 ```